Select a language from the below list to translate this page.

 Key items in the DAMP:

-• Promotion of responsible pet ownership
+• Promotion of responsible pet ownership for both cats and dogs.

 • Minimise the risk of attack by dogs on people and animals